This is the part of the story where I get myself in trouble.

 Then there is this house.
 When I first saw it, I stared in disbelief.
 I took pictures in order to make this comment.

-Not only did this builder ignore the inherent beauty of the landscape, he or she actually turned the house away from the views of nature and the strait to gaze at its own navel.
-Then, in a final middle finger salute to nature they actively destroyed the native rock and replaced it with dressed stones shipped here at great cost from God knows where.
+Not only did this builder ignore the inherent beauty of the landscape, he or she actually turned the house away from the views of nature and the sea to gaze at its own navel.
+Then, in a final middle finger salute to nature, they actively destroyed the native rock – blew it up – and replaced it with dressed stones shipped here at great cost from God knows where.
 Undoubtedly sparing no expense to show their wonderful “taste.”

 I don’t see taste, I see ruin.
 And again I wonder why we come to beautiful places only to destroy them.